-Dailey came to McDaniel as a 19-year veteran of the Arena Football League (AFL), which suspended operation indefinitely prior to the 2009 season.
+Dailey came to McDaniel as a 19-year veteran of the AFL, which suspended operation prior to the 2009 season.
 While in the AFL, he compiled a record of 115-83 in his 12 years as a head coach and was inducted into its Hall of Fame last spring.

 Dailey spent seven years at the helm of the Firebirds organization that included leading Albany to the 1999 title.
 He also was named Coach of the Year that same season.